-Sean Brady would like to take this opportunity to say 'thank you' to Dale Sellers who made a special contribution to this unique part of this online 'celebration of a Lone Star Hero'.
+Sean Brady would like to take this opportunity to say ‘thank you’ to Dale Sellers who has made a special contribution to a unique part of this online ‘celebration of a Lone Star Hero’.

 This quote was submitted on Sunday 23 June 2013.

 I got your email forwarded from Tim Castle / Young Southern.